AlgebraicJulia/CombinatorialChains.jl/README.md

 C-Sets from this schema are our Ising states.
 The code proceeds as folllows:
 - A random state of up/down spins is generated on an n by n lattice.
 - A rewrite rule is randomly selected from all possible rewrite rules.
 These rules are stored as spans L<-I->R, where L is the structure we search for in the graph G, and R is what we replace it with.
 I is the subgraph with homomorphisms (which we call l and r, respectively) into L and R.
 - If a match for the rewrite rule is found in the Ising graph state, the double pushout (DPO) is performed to form the new state (C-set) H. If not, a new rewrite rule is selected until a match is found.
 - Next, the rewrite rule is either accepted or rejected depending on the temperature of the system.
-This method of accepting/rejecting is the Metropolis Hastings algorithm.
+The method of accepting/rejecting in the Ising model is given by the Metropolis-Hastings algorithm.
-- This is repeated 1000 times.
+- This is repeated m times (we set m to 1000).

-Moreover, we have implemented function which is able to plot the Ising state C-Set.
+Moreover, we have implemented a function which is able to plot the Ising state C-Set as a via graphviz.

-Below are the results for temperatures T= and T=.
+Below are the results for temperatures T=1 and T=10.
 As expected, at low temperatures spins tend to align with one another, thus reducing interaction energy, while at high temperatures the available thermal energy prevents this from happening.

 <p align="center">
 <img src=ising_results.png alt="ising_results"